acll19/terraform-eks-example/README.md

 1. Go inside the `infra` folder
 2. Create a folder named `tf_user`
 3. Inside the `tf_user` folder create a text file named `credentials` and past your Access key details.
-It should look like this:
+It should look like this (replace default with the AWS profile you are using):

     ```Javascript
-    [default] // Replace this with the AWS profile you are using
+    [default]
     aws_access_key_id = <your_aws_access_key_id>
     aws_secret_access_key = <your_aws_secret_access_key>
     ```